Case Study · Anonymized profile

 B2B platform-software RFP cycles in US OEM IT continue to lengthen, with US OEM IT buyers running 9-15mo evaluation windows on platform-vendor decisions, per Forrester B2B research coverage.

-The Partnership covered the group-level US platform statement, both brand US-facing rebuilds, the coordinated RFP response stack, the US OEM reference architecture page, the analyst and trade-publication posture, the principal LinkedIn rewrites for both brand Geschäftsführer, and the group CEO US register.
-Pricing was confirmed in discovery, not on the public site.
+The Partnership covered the group-level US platform statement, both brand US-facing rebuilds, the coordinated RFP response stack, the US OEM reference architecture page, the analyst and trade-publication posture, the owner/CEO LinkedIn rewrites for both brand Geschäftsführer, and the group CEO US buyer expectations.
+Pricing was confirmed after inquiry screening, not on the public site.

 A US OEM IT buyer does not buy two German engineering products.
 They buy a platform layer, an execution layer, and the data contract between them.
-House reading · GMA case files
+House view · GMA case files

 Categories the rebuild covered.